jthegedus/awesome-firebase/README.md

 - 💡 [Express Server on Cloud Functions for Firebase](https://github.com/jthegedus/firebase-gcp-examples/tree/master/fb-functions-express) - Host an Express server on Cloud Functions.
 - 📝 [GraphQL Server on Cloud Functions for Firebase](https://codeburst.io/graphql-server-on-cloud-functions-for-firebase-ae97441399c0) - Host an Express server with GraphQL middleware on Cloud Functions.
 - 💡 [Compiled Code with Cloud Functions for Firebase](https://github.com/jthegedus/firebase-gcp-examples/tree/master/fb-functions-compiled_code) - Compile your Flow, TypeScript or ReasonML to the correct Node runtime using Babel, TypeScript Compiler or ParcelJS.
+- 📝 [BigQuery & Google Analytics for Firebase](https://medium.com/firebase-developers/how-do-i-create-a-closed-funnel-in-google-analytics-for-firebase-using-bigquery-6eb2645917e1) - How Do I Create a Closed Funnel in Google Analytics for Firebase Using BigQuery?.

 ## Other